hhovhann/optimisation-service/README.md

 - Test Container integrations
 - OpenApi documentation specification improvement for all methods
 - Add more test cases to cover all business logic
-- And many more which will improve this nice applcication :)
+- And many more which will improve this nice application :)